 - Winter squash (acorn squash, butternut squash)

-- If you have dietary restrictions, make a list (or circle the ones on my list) of what you CAN eat instead of focusing on what you can’t.
+If you have dietary restrictions, make a list (or circle the ones on my list) of what you CAN eat instead of focusing on what you can’t.
 Then build meals around that and ignore the rest.
-If your restrictions leave you with little options, read this post about flavor profiles to turn even the most boring meals into something exciting and different with flavor.
+If your restrictions leave you with few options, read this post about flavor profiles to turn even the most boring meals into something exciting and different with flavor.